-Please join us in congratulating Scott Deckelmann of Portland, Oregon, winner of the January 2015 eBird Challenge, sponsored by Carl Zeiss Sports Optic.At the end of December we posted our article about making eBird your New Year’s Resolution.
-As a follow-up of that post and sentiment, our under-the-radar challenge for January was to submit at least 50 complete checklists over the course of the month.
-Scott’s name was drawn randomly from the almost 1500 people who submitted over 50 checklists in the month of January!
-Scott will receive new ZEISS Conquest HD 8×42 binoculars for his eBirding efforts.
-We asked Scott to tell us a little more about himself, his use of eBird, and his love of birds – check out his story below!
+Please join us in congratulating Doug Daniels of Canandaigua, NY, winner of the March 2016 eBird Challenge, sponsored by Carl Zeiss Sports Optic.
+Our March winner was drawn from among those who submitted 1 or more eligible checklists in March from at least 15 locations new to their eBird account.
+Doug’s name was drawn randomly from the 3,835 eBirders who achieved the March challenge threshold.
+Doug will receive new ZEISS Conquest HD 8×42 binoculars for his eBirding efforts.
+We asked Doug to tell us a little more about himself, his use of eBird, and his love of birds – read on for more!

 Each spring, thousands of migrating raptors move past Gunsight Mountain in south-central Alaska on their way back to summer breeding grounds.
 This valley migration site is best known for its large concentrations of the Harlan’s Red-tailed Hawks, as well as for good numbers of Golden Eagles, Rough-legged Hawks, Northern Harriers, Sharp-shinned Hawks, Bald Eagles, and Northern Goshawks.
 This year, HawkWatch International is conducting the first, full-season raptor migration count at Gunsight Mountain from March 7 – May 15, 2016, and you can track the results on eBird!